peppelinux/django-ldap-academia-ou-manager/README.md

 ````

 #### Edit settings with DB
-View settings.py and settingslocal.py in example folder.
+Read settings.py and settingslocal.py in the example folder.
-After setting up the Django projhect with an SQL DB, apply the
+After setting up the Django project with a SQL DB, then apply the
 fakes migrations for LDAP:
 ````
 ./manage.py migrate ldap_peoples 0006 --fake